renyitan/sorting-visualiser/README.md

 - Quicksort (with Hoare Partition Scheme) [O(n log n)]

 ### Working Principles
-To find out more about the animations implementation, click [here](https://github.com/renyitan/sorting_visualiser/tree/master/src/app).
+To find out more about the working principles of the implementation, click [here](https://github.com/renyitan/sorting_visualiser/tree/master/src/app).